mubranch/menuscript/README.md

 Upcoming Release: Version X.Y.Z

 1. GUI for script editing
-2. Compatibility with popular venv managers (virtualenv, pipenv, conda, poetry)
+2. Compatibility with other dependency managers
 3. Update checker for easy software updates

 ## Built Using <a name = "built_using"></a>